XENONnT/admix/docs/usage.rst

     destination = ['rucio-catalogue:UC_DALI_USERDISK:None',
                    'rucio-catalogue:NIKHEF_USERDISK:86400']

-You can set up the database entries from any location and run the aDMIX instance from any location with a pre-installed Rucio software package. aDMIX will fullfill all demanded destinations for the Rucio transfer rules.
+You can set up the database entries from any location and run the aDMIX instance from any location with a pre-installed Rucio software package. aDMIX will fulfill all demanded destinations for the Rucio transfer rules.

 **Attention**
   * Each rule can be initialized with a lifetime (third argument).
 This lifetime is given in seconds (always).
 You are able to extend the lifetime at any point as long as there is a rule existing in the Rucio catalogue.